DACs and ADCs, or there and back again

 So far, so good — but the most interesting trick in the ADC playbook is high-frequency interpolation, commonly using what’s known as delta-sigma modulation.
 And it’s done in a pretty wacky way.

-These momentary errors are then fed into an integrator.
-This component, discussed in detail earlier on in the article, essentially sums the errors over time.
-It converges on the midpoint output voltage if all the positive and negative errors cancel out, or ramps away from the midpoint if they don’t.
+These momentary, computed errors are then fed into an integrator.
+This component, discussed in detail earlier on in the article, essentially sums the errors over time (storing the sum in a linearly-charged capacitor).
+If the input signal is more positive than the average of the binary pulses, the integrator’s output voltage creeps up; if it’s more negative, the voltage sags down.

-If the integrator-measured average error becomes positive (i.e., the ADC is outputting too many zeroes), this prompts the comparator at the output stage to start producing “1”s.
-Conversely, if the net error is negative (too many ones), the output stage starts producing “0”s.
+This summed error then fed onto the positive leg comparator that produces the actual output bit stream.
+In essence, if the error is positive — i.e., the ADC is outputting too many zeroes — the comparator is compelled to start producing “1”s.
+Conversely, if the net error is negative (too many ones), the output stage starts producing “0”s:

-Although this may seem like a fairly insane approach to making precise signal measurements, the 1-bit stream produced by the comparator can be then digitally processed to compute the duty cycle of the high-frequency pulses — and thus infer the analog input value with superb linearity, because there is no need to produce any sort of an analog reference for measurements.
-Of course, to achieve reasonable precision, the clock used to operate the ADC must be much faster than the desired analog sample rate.
+Although this may seem like a fairly unhinged approach to making precise signal measurements, the 1-bit stream produced by the comparator can be then digitally processed to compute the duty cycle of the seemingly-chaotic high-frequency pulses — and thus infer the analog input value.
+Best of all, because there are comparatively few potential sources of analog errors, the linearity is superb.
+On the flip side, to achieve reasonable precision, the clock used to operate the ADC must be much faster than the desired analog sample rate.

 The same “delta-sigma” moniker is also used to refer to a subclass of oversampling interpolating DACs that employ similar pulse modulation, as discussed earlier.
 That said, they’re not nearly as clever: the bulk of the pulse modulation happens in the digital realm, with no cute analog feedback loops to speak of.